sachinsu/sachinsu.github.io/work_journal/journal2022.md

 - 3D Printers - There are broadly two types of 3D printers in common use.
 One uses thermoplastic filament sourced from a spool and extruded through a heated nozzle attached to a gantry with three axes of motion to build a printed object from the build plate on upwards.
 This was the first widely commercial available 3D printing technology for home or small business use, and while it has a lot to recommend it for many applications, it did not take off for the miniature use case.
 The other type of 3D printer is a resin printer, which are a technological marvel of chemistry and hardware design.
 3D printer resins are liquid photoplastics; they cure (harden) in the presence of UV light.
 An LCD screen beneath the transparent bottom of a vat of ooze exposes a layer 30-50 microns thick to harden it; a single- dimensional screw then rotates to pull the build plate upwards (to remove it from the film) then downwards (to get more liquid resin stuck to the newly-solid layer then re-adhere to the film).
 The process then repeats until the print is done, in something a calculus teacher might describe as integration by parts and that a timelapse videographer might describe as absolutely mesmerizing.

-- Rajeev Thakkar
-    - Fragility - being fragile
-    - Anti-fragility - being robust in the event of adversity
-    - key work skills for young
-    - dont confine yourself to learning specific curriculum/subject
-    - be ready to be life long learner
-    - Emphasis on understanding than memorizing
-    - ability to solve real world problems would be important
-    - Key skill (e.g. software) + Soft skills (communication, psychology) would be very useful
-    - impermanence of things - not to get to fixated by present
-    - books
-        - Peter lynch's books are good introductory ones.
-(One upon wall street)

 - Dale Carnegie's how to win friends,

     - Techniques in Handling People (https://fs.blog/how-to-win-friends-and-influence-people/)